praschak/candelapy/README.md

 Command Line Usage with gattool
 -------------------------------

-1. Make sure your lamp is not connected to any other bluetooth device (e.g. turn off bluetooth on your phone)
+1. Make sure your lamp is not connected to any other bluetooth device (turn off bluetooth on your phone)

 2. Scan for the MAC-Adress of your lamp(s):
     $ sudo hcitool lescan